Why New Year’s resolutions fail – and how you can cultivate lasting change

 Reflect -> Intent

 All of these resolutions were made from reflection and intention.
 When I decided to become a coach, my intention was -and still is- to give back to others from the gifts that I have been given.
-It is act of an acceptance of those gifts and the intent to use them well.
+It is an act of acceptance of those gifts and the intent to use them well.
 I suspect that I might never “get rich” from the venture, but I am making a difference in people’s lives, which fulfills my own personal sense of purpose.

-The lifestyle changes were made from the intention of being healthy so I am not a burden to my children as I age.
+The lifestyle changes were made with the intention of being healthy so I am not a burden to my children as I age.
 I want to be as healthy as I can be for as long as possible.
-Though this – I can continue to contribute and not become unnecessarily dependent on others.
+Through this – I can continue to contribute and not become unnecessarily dependent on others.
 We cannot control the outcome, but we can set the intention to be as healthy and as contributing as possible.

 This is a great time of the year to reflect.
 To go into stillness and quietly ask, “Who am I?”
 “What do I want?”
 “How can I contribute?”
 And then set some intentions for the time of the year when we have more daylight and more energy.